re-0/CL-Inventory-Management-System/README.md

 When you decide to edit an item, you can use the following commands for further action: `name`, `brand`, `price`, and `quantity`.
 Data is accepted in the form of `index,change`.
 When `change` is a string, every whitespace will be kept!

 If you want to update inventory in the database, entries will be accepted in the form of `Db ID, Name, Brand, Price, Quantity`.
-When writing the method I understood that there are times where you only need to update the name or price, thus, simply leave things that do not need an update blank.
+When writing the method I understood that there are times where you only need to update the name or price, etc., thus, simply leave things that do not need an update blank.
 E.g., `10,,,10.5`.
 Note that you can drop the `,` after the last update you intend to do.

 ### What happens next?
 Next, I'll create a method for deleting items in the database.
 As soon as this is done, I start working on the Checkout System.